MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 There are several users who fall into the Calendar Manager category such as teachers, event coordinators, and students.
 Each user can perform similar actions, but for different reasons.
 For example, a teacher may want to highlight a test deadline for his or her students.
 A student may want to set reminders about a test or homework deadline throughout the week.
+Another term for calendar manager would be "end users."

+#### 3.1.1.1 Design Concerns

+- Calendar managers should be able to view a calendar with their scheduled assignments and events.
+- Calendar managers should be able to set reminders for their assignments so they won't forget.
+- Calendar managers should be able to see a prioritized list of their assignments to increase their productivity.
+- Calendar managers should be able to use their existing calendar application in conjunction with ours.
+- Calendar managers should be able to change settings according to their preference.
+- Calendar managers should have their data be secure and only accessible by them.

-### 3.1.2 Calendar Application
+### 3.1.2 Developer

-The Calendar Application represents the system and the actions it takes.
+Developers are those involved in the development process of the calendar application.

+#### 3.1.2.1 Design Concerns

+- Developers should know of the expected inputs and outputs.
+- Developers should implement error handling and data validation in their code.
+- Developers should know what patterns and classes to be used.
+- Developers should know how the data is stored in the database.

-### 3.1.3 Administrative User
+### 3.1.3 Tester

-The Administrative User is a user who oversees account creation and administration.
+Testers are those that make test cases and assist in testing the calendar application.

+#### 3.1.3.1 Design Concerns

+- Testers should know of the expected inputs and outputs.
+- Testers should understand the processes associated to test all aspects of the product.

+### 3.1.4 Technical Support

+Technical Support are those that will be helping calendar managers to troubleshoot problems that may arise with using the calendar application.

+#### 3.1.4.1 Design Concerns

+ - Technical support should know how the interactions between the user and the calendar application take place, including both the correct and incorrect usages.

 ## 3.2 Use Case Tables and Descriptions

-Use cases provide design viewpoints that show the interactions between the actors or personas and the system that are required.
+Use cases provide design entities that show the interactions between the actors or personas and the system that are required.
 The following table is employed as a template to describe use cases in section 3.2.
 The left side of the table remains the same, while the right provides a description of the text that will be filled in according to the particular use case.

 #### 3.2.0.0 Use Case Template